- Written by Dr.Mehmet Demircioglu

 If you take photos every day, you will start judging shadows, redness, hair angle, oiliness, and camera distance instead of real growth.
 This can make a normal recovery feel unstable.
 The patient begins to look for proof instead of observing progress.

-In my practice, I prefer monthly documentation after the first washing period.
-The early days are important for healing and graft protection, but they are not useful for judging final density.
+Monthly documentation works best after the first washing period.
+The early days are for healing and graft protection, not judging final density.
+Patients with little or no shedding after a hair transplant still need the same monthly photo rhythm.
 During the first 10 days, the priority is careful washing, crust removal at the right time, and avoiding trauma to the recipient area.

 After the first 10 to 14 days, photos can become part of your record, but they should still be simple.
 Front view, both temples, top, crown, and donor area are usually enough.
 If the concern is one side, include both sides so they can be compared fairly.

-I do not want patients to ignore their transplant.
-I want them to observe it intelligently.
+Patients should not ignore their transplant.
+The aim is to observe it intelligently.
 There is a large difference between documenting once a month and interrogating your scalp five times a day.

-If a patient is very anxious, I sometimes suggest choosing one fixed day each month for photos.
+For a very anxious patient, one fixed photo day each month can help.
 Put it in the calendar, take the same set, save it, and then stop.
 This creates a boundary around the worry.

 That boundary matters because recovery can easily take over the mind.
 If every mirror becomes an examination, the patient stops living normally and starts treating normal life as a threat to the transplant.